Contralto: Vocal range

 The contralto has the lowest vocal range of the female voice types, with the lowest tessitura; it is between tenor and mezzo-soprano.
+Chrissie Hynde, the singer/guitarist of the rock band The Pretenders, has a contralto range.

 Although tenors, baritones, and basses are male singers, some women can sing as low (albeit with a slightly different timbre and texture) as their male counterparts.
 Some of the rare female singers who specialized in the tenor and baritone registers include film actress Zarah Leander, the Iranian āvāz singer Hayedeh, the child prodigy Ruby Helder (1890–1938), and Bavarian novelty singer Bally Prell.
 The Guinness World Record for lowest note by a female is D_{2}, by Helen Leahey.